NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 .. math::
     L_{hyperopt} = \frac{1}{2} (L_{validation} + L_{testing})

-The group of datasets that were left out were:
+The group of datasets that were left out followed the algorithm :ref:`mentioned above<hyperextrapolation-label>` with only one fold:

 * NMC